 If you take a look at the recipe, you will notice that the batter is very similar to a cake batter.
 You start by creaming the butter with the sugar then adding the egg.
-The dry ingredients and wet ingredients are added in rotation, beginning and ending with the flour mixture.
-Scoop 1/4 cup of the batter onto prepared baking sheets, giving them plenty of space in between to spread.
+Add the wet ingredients, then stir in the dry ingredients just until combined.
+Scoop ¼ cup of the batter onto prepared baking sheets, giving them plenty of space in between to spread.
 A quarter cup seems like a lot but black and white cookies are known to be large.

 While the cookies are cooling, make the frosting.
 You're going to need two different frostings, matcha and coconut.
 Mix together the powdered sugar with coconut milk, then set aside half.
 For half of the batch, add matcha powder and a touch more milk to make matcha frosting.
 The frostings should be thick but still be able to spread easily.
 If they are too thin, they will run off the sides of the cookies.